 The Silhouette of a Noble Crane

 The title, taken from one of her poems, evokes the image of the demoiselle crane—elegant yet resilient, fragile yet unyielding.
-This bird is known for its incredible migration, braving harsh winds and crossing the towering Himalayas to reach the south.
-That symbolism became the foundation of the book, shaping not just its themes but also its design.
+This bird is known for its extraordinary migration, braving harsh winds and crossing the towering Himalayas to reach the south.
+That symbolism became the foundation of the book, shaping not only its themes but also its design.

 Visualizing Emotion

-To bring this emotional journey to life visually, we created a series of mixed-media illustrations.
-We started with a question: If Nguyễn Thiên Ngân were an illustrator, how would she draw?
-We studied her photographs, layering drawings on top, allowing her perspective to guide the process.
-The result is a collection of images that feel deeply personal—like glimpses of memory, familiar yet distant.
+To visualize the emotional journey, we created a series of mixed-media illustrations shaped by a simple question: If Nguyễn Thiên Ngân were an illustrator, how would she draw?
+We studied her photographs and layered drawings over them, allowing her perspective to guide the imagery.
+The result is a set of personal, memory-like visuals—familiar yet slightly out of reach.